Black Angels (Crumb): Instrumentation

 Black Angels is primarily written for (in Crumb's words) "electric string quartet".
 Though generally played by amplified acoustic instruments, the work is occasionally performed on specially constructed electronic string instruments.
 The music uses the extremes of the instruments' registers as well as extended techniques such as bowing on the fingerboard above the fingers and tapping the strings with thimbles.
-At certain points in the music, the players are even required to make sounds with their mouths and to speak.
+At certain points in the music, the players are required to make sounds with their mouths and to speak.

 Crumb has stated that, "The amplification of the stringed instruments in Black Angels is intended to produce a highly surrealistic effect.
 This surrealism is heightened by the use of unusual string effects; e.g. pedal tones (the intensely obscene sounds of the Devil-Music); bowing on the "wrong" side of the strings (to produce the viol-consort effect); trilling on the strings with thimble-capped fingers.
 The performers also play maracas, tam-tams and water-tuned crystal goblets, the latter played with the bow for the "glass harmonica" effect in God-Music.

 Regarding the stage positioning of the instruments during performance, Crumb's score includes a diagram that places the four musicians in a box-like formation.
 Electric violin II and Electric cello are located near upstage right and upstage left, respectively, with their tam-tams between them.
 Electric violin I and Electric viola are near downstage right and downstage left, respectively, but are slightly farther apart than the other two musicians in order to allow full sight of the quartet.
 Violin I, violin II and viola have a set of crystal glasses downstage of them, while violin I and cello have maracas upstage of them.
 Each of the four musicians has a speaker next to him or her.

 Each of the string players is also assigned a set of instruments to play throughout the piece.
 Some of the equipment requires specific preparation, such as the crystal glasses, which are tuned with different amounts of water.